 5. Kaze Appliance SEP120H Ultra-Quiet Bathroom Exhaust Fan With Humidity Sensor

-- Please note the size of the housing is 11 3/8" x 10 1/2", resizing your existing ceiling opening will be needed if your current fan housing is smaller
+- HOUSING SIZE: Ceiling opening size is 11 3/8" x 10 1/2".
+Resizing your existing ceiling opening will be needed if your current fan housing is smaller.

 Kaze Appliances specializes in the manufacture of ventilation fans.
 They have various exhaust fan options that include LED light attachments, compact fluorescent light attachments, humidity and motion-sensing controls, and easy installation properties.

 One of their products is the Kaze Appliances SEP120H Ultra-Quiet Bathroom Exhaust Fan with Humidity Sensor.

 This unit has a fan that can be set to run relative humidity settings.
 This means it can be adjusted between 50% and 80% air moisture.
 Time delay after fan activation can also be set on the device between five and 30 minutes.

 Although it runs at an air transfer rate of 120 CFM, it is super-silent.
 In fact, it has an impressive loudness rating of only 0.3 sones.
 As such, this model is one of the few that offer the highest airflow capacity with the lowest noise output.